hyperifyio/goresearch/README.md

   - `-cache.clear` to clear the cache dir before a run (bypasses reads for that run)
   - `-cache.strictPerms` to restrict cache at rest (0700 dirs, 0600 files)
 - **Manifest**: `report.md` includes a Manifest section and a `report.md.manifest.json` sidecar listing URLs and SHA-256 digests of the excerpts used.

+## Verification & manifest guide

+See the dedicated guide for how to read the Evidence check appendix and use the embedded and sidecar manifest during audit: [docs/verification-and-manifest.md](docs/verification-and-manifest.md).

 ## Robots, opt-out, and politeness policy